 Every year, about 14,025 people are hospitalized for dog bite injuries.
 The average cost of a dog-bite related hospital stay is $18,200.
 It’s important not to underestimate the cost of a dog bite injury–especially if the bite becomes infected.

-At Hollander Law Firm, P.A., we’ll fight to recover fair compensation for all of your dog bite injuries, including:
+At Hollander Law Firm Accident Injury Lawyers, we’ll fight to recover fair compensation for all of your dog bite injuries, including:

 - Lacerations and contusions

 - Spinal cord injuries

 - Facial injuries